shipclojure/dbos-clj/README.md

                       {:user-id "john-123"})
 ```

 The **workflow instance id** is your idempotency key: start the same id twice and DBOS replays the recorded run instead of executing it again.
-It is *not* folded into your input map - read it inside the body with `(dbos/workflow-id)`, or outside from the handle with `(.workflowId handle)`.
+You can access the instance id with `(dbos/workflow-id)` from inside the workflow body, or outside from the resulting handle with `(.workflowId handle)`.

 Enqueuing looks the same, but goes through a `DBOSClient` and **requires a queue** (that's how a worker finds the work - there is no default queue):